Carl Nicks (American football): New Orleans Saints

 In his rookie season, he replaced Jamar Nesbit in the starting lineup after Nesbit violated the league substance abuse policy.
 His play exceeded expectations and Nicks finished his rookie year playing in all 16 games and starting 13.
 After starting all 16 games in 2009 and the Saints three post-season games, he went into the 2010 season as the starting left guard.
 He was named to the Pro Bowl in 2010 and 2011 and was a first-team All-Pro selection in 2011.
+He was ranked 55th by his fellow players on the NFL Top 100 Players of 2011.

 Nicks gave a profanity-laced radio interview after the Saints win in Super Bowl XLIV in which he excitedly shouted "I'm going to mother-fucking Disneyland!" as the Saints left the field after winning the game.

 Tampa Bay Buccaneers

 Nicks signed a five-year, $47.5 million contract with the Tampa Bay Buccaneers on March 14, 2012.
 On October 30, 2012, Nicks was placed on injured reserve with a toe problem requiring surgery.
 He had not missed a game since joining the NFL.

 Before the season began in 2013, Nicks and kicker Lawrence Tynes were diagnosed with methicillin-resistant Staphylococcus aureus, causing him to miss week one of the season.

-On July 25, 2014 the Buccaneers and Nicks mutually agreed to part ways, ending his tenure with the team.
+On July 25, 2014, the Buccaneers and Nicks mutually agreed to part ways, ending his tenure with the team.
 After signing as an unrestricted free agent during the 2012 offseason, Nicks played in nine games for the Buccaneers over the past two seasons.

 Health issues, including a methicillin-resistant Staphylococcus aureus infection, forced his early retirement.
 He was inducted into the New Orleans Saints Hall of Fame on October 29, 2017.